All Episodes

 He says one thing to one group, a different thing to a different group.

-And it means that this 21-point peace plan is not being pursued in any anything resembling good faith.
+And it means that this 21-point peace plan is not being pursued in anything resembling good faith.

-And it's probably not going to work.
+This is a bad faith ploy, and it's probably not going to work.

 Now, Israel is losing the information war.

-Every intelligent person at this point knows that Israel is a genocidal evil nation run by war criminals.
+Every intelligent person at this point knows that Israel is a genocidal, evil nation run by war criminals.

 They've seen it.